squee1945/cr-runner/webhook/README.md

 Enter this value into the `Secret` field when setting up your GitHub webhook.

-To make this application verify the signatures, you must first place this same random string into Secret Manager, following a similar process to `$GITHUB_TOKEN_SECRET`.
+To make this application verify the signatures, you must first place this same random string into Secret Manager, following a similar process to `$GITHUB_TOKEN_SECRET`above.
 Name this secret something like `gha-signature`.

 Then when deploying your Cloud Run Service, set the environment variable to mention the name of the secret: